Master hexagonal architecture in Rust

 According to the first rule of thumb, we wouldn't actually want to separate authors and posts into different domains.
 They're part of the same business function, and cross-domain communication complicates your application.
 It has to be worth the cost.

-We're happy to pay this cost when different parts of our business communicate, but need to change often and independently.
+We're happy to pay this cost when different parts of our business rely on each other, but need to change often and independently.
 We don't want these domains to be tightly coupled.

 Identifying these related but independent components is an ongoing, iterative process based on the friction you experience as your application grows.